-Just to the left of the entrance hall is a grand staircase which takes you up to the old infirmary rooms, nursery and even an old bathroom still containing all the fixtures and fittings of the time.
+Just to the left of the entrance hall is a grand staircase that takes you up to the old infirmary rooms, nursery, and even an old bathroom still containing all the fixtures and fittings of the time.
 On the lower levels are dining rooms and drawing rooms covered in silk.
 During Christmas members of the public can book a seat and enjoy dinner at the hall in the beautifully decorated dining room.

 Best British Music Festivals throughout the country.
 Learn more HERE.

 Don’t forget to visit the stables at Normanby Hall, just a short way from the deer park.
 These are well-preserved stables that were in full use as a riding school until recently.
 There is also a tribute to ‘Joey’ the homes extremely friendly deer that could be hand-fed and petted by the home owners.
 Joey is no longer with us, but his memory has been preserved in the stables where he sits peacefully in his own stall.